-As $a(u):=e^{\rho (u)}-1$ and $c(u):=\gamma (u)/\rho (u),$ as in Theorem 2, with $w$ for $w(u):$
+As $a(u):=e^{\rho (u)}-1$ and $c(u):=\gamma (u)/\rho (u),$ as in Theorem 3.1, with $w$ for $w(u):$

-(iii) With $w(u)$ as in (ii) above
+(iii) With $w(u)$ as in (ii) above,

-Substitution into the formula $(Rad)$ of Theorem 2 yields the assertion. $\square $
+Substitution into the formula $(Rad)$ of Theorem 3.1 yields the assertion. $\square $

-As a further corollary of Theorem 2, we now have the following radial version of a familiar result (see e.g. [BinGT, Proof of Lemma 3.2.1], [BinO3, Th.
-1(ii)], [BojK, (2.2)], [AczG]), here written as switching between $tu$ and $u$.
-(We will encounter a skeletal version in Corollary 2 below.)
+As a further corollary of Theorem 3.1, we now have the following radial version of a familiar result (see e.g. [BinGT, Proof of Lemma 3.2.1], [BinO3, Th.
+1(ii)], [BojK, (2.2)], [AczG]), here written as result on \textit{switching} between $tu$ and $u$.
+(We will encounter a skeletal version within the proof of Corollary 6.2 below.)